Glenn Hegar

 SEC.
 312.207(d) and SEC.
 312.404

-Must a city or county hold a public hearing before granting an abatement?
+Must a city or county hold a public hearing when it grants an abatement?

-The governing body must convene at a regularly scheduled meeting (i.e. open to the public) to vote on approving a tax abatement agreement.
-By an affirmative majority vote, the governing body may approve a tax abatement agreement upon finding that the agreement terms and property meet the applicable guidelines and criteria governing tax abatement agreements.
+The governing body must convene at a regularly scheduled public meeting to vote on approving a tax abatement agreement.
+By majority vote, the governing body may approve a tax abatement agreement if the terms and property meet the guidelines and criteria.

 SEC.
 312.207(a),SEC.
 312.207(c) and SEC.
 312.404